 5) Porn and sexual problems?
 This list contains over 40 studies linking porn use/porn addiction to sexual problems and lower arousal to sexual stimuli.
-The first 6 studies in the list demonstrate causation, as participants eliminated porn use and healed chronic sexual dysfunctions.
+The first 7 studies in the list demonstrate causation, as participants eliminated porn use and healed chronic sexual dysfunctions.

-6) Over 65 studies link porn use to less sexual and relationship satisfaction.
+6) Over 75 studies link porn use to less sexual and relationship satisfaction.
 As far as we know all studies involving males have reported more porn use linked to poorer outcomes.
 This applies to either sexual or relationship satisfaction.
 While a few studies report little effect of women’s porn use on women’s sexual and relationship satisfaction, many do report negative effects: Porn studies involving female subjects: Negative effects on arousal, sexual satisfaction, and relationships

 7) Porn use affecting emotional and mental health?
 Over 85 studies link porn use to poorer mental-emotional health & poorer cognitive outcomes.